NelsonMALGAS/Final_Capstone/README.md

 ## Authentication

 This app includes a simple authentication feature.
 If the user has a valid user token stored in local storage, they will be considered authenticated.
 The authentication status determines whether to display the main content or the authentication component.

-Please note that the authentication implementation here is simplified for demonstration purposes.
-In a real-world application, you should use a proper authentication system and handle user authentication securely.

 ## Feedback